-The Master of Industrial Relations and Human Resources (MIRHR) program at the

-  University of Toronto is designed to train innovative professionals in human

-  resource management, labour-management relations, and labour market analysis by

-  guiding practice with a sound theoretical and conceptual foundation.
-Below is a

-  sample of some entry-level and management positions.
+The Master of Industrial Relations and Human Resources (MIRHR) program at the University of Toronto is designed to train innovative professionals in human resource management, labour-management relations, and labour market analysis by guiding practice with a sound theoretical and conceptual foundation.
+Below is a sample of some entry-level and management positions.

-  This information was compiled from a number of sources and surveys available in

-  the CIRHR Library.
-The Government of Canada’s online Working In Canada; and the

-  National Occupational Classification also contain helpful information.
+This information was compiled from a number of sources and surveys available in the IRHR Library.
+The Government of Canada’s online Working In Canada; and the National Occupational Classification also contain helpful information.

 Labour Management Relations Careers

 Labour Relations Specialist/Officer

 Advises management on all aspects of union-management relations, reviews contract disputes, mediates labour disputes and grievances between unions and management, and assists in contract negotiations by researching issues and providing information and support.
 Researches past arbitration decisions and grievances and analyzes their effect on pending negotiations.
 Keeps informed and up-to-date on changes to labour laws, arbitration decisions and anything else that may affect union-management relations.
 Reviews, interprets, and administers contracts for management.
 Provides contract interpretation information to line managers.

 Labour Relations Manager

 Establishes and maintains satisfactory labour-management relations.
 Formulates and administers labour relations policy, subject to top management guidance and approval.
 Represents management in labour relations, including negotiation, interpretation, and administration of collective agreements.
 Participates in or advised on grievances and arbitration issues.